pateldeev/cs480Patel/PA6/README.md

 ## Shaders
 The GLSL source code for the vertex and fragment shaders must be located under the "shaders/" directory. <br>
 By default, the vertex shader code is in "vertShader.vert" and the fragment shader code is in "fragShader.frag".
 You can specify the name of the files via the '-f' and '-v' flags.
 See Command Line Arguments section for details.

+## Keyboard & Mouse Controls
+IMPORTANT: For any of the controls to work, the cube window must be selected.
+Simply click on that window if another one is selected instead <br><br>
+* Keyboard controls
+  * m: toggle (open/close) IMGUI menu window
+* Exiting
+  * ESC: Will properly close all windows and exit program

 ## Command Line Arguments
 The following command line arguments can be used to change the default behavior of the project